JiwoonKim/Interview-Endgame/react.md

 1. ### What is React?

-   React is an __open-source frontend JavaScript library__ used for building user interfaces especially for single page applications.
+   React is an open-source __frontend JavaScript library used for building user interfaces__ especially for single page applications.

 2. ### What are the major features of React?

    The major features of React are:

-   - It uses __VirtualDOM__ instead RealDOM considering that RealDOM manipulations are expensive.
+   - It uses __VirtualDOM__ instead RealDOM considering that RealDOM manipulations are expensive. ([VirtualDOM](#What is the VirtualDOM and how does it work?)
    - Follows __Unidirectional data flow__ or data binding.
    - Uses __reusable/composable UI components__ to develop the view.